 In May 2105 Cyclone Pam hit the Pacific Islands.
-It was one of the most intense tropical cyclones in southern hemisphere and regarded as one of the worst natural disasters in the history of Vanuatu.
+It was one of the most intense tropical cyclones in the Southern Hemisphere and regarded as one of the worst natural disasters in the history of Vanuatu.
 Winds of 155 mph were recorded.
-Kalm with Kava contributed to relief efforts donating school supplies and water filters, partnering with Water Is Life.
+Kalm with Kava contributed to relief efforts by donating school supplies and water filters, partnering with Water Is Life.

 In February 2016, Cyclone Winston was the worst tropical storm to make landfall in Fiji.
 Once again, Kalm with Kava donated to relief efforts via Direct Relief who supplied 15,000lbs of emergency medical aid.